ngrx/store/README.md

 ```

-- You can then inject the `Store` and `Dispatcher` services into your Components and Services:
+- You can then inject the `Store` service into your Components and Services:

 ```typescript
 import {Store} from '@ngrx/store';